838 related texts · 4 related myths · Page 4 of 18

 It grapples with the very nature of our connection to the land, specifically Egypt and Eretz Yisrael, the Land of Israel.
 The passage begins by questioning the intent behind a part...

 Our ancestors grappled with these very issues, and the Torah, in its wisdom, offered a radical solution: shemittah, the Sabbatical year.
-But what exactly is shemittah?
-Well, it's m...
+What exactly is shemittah?
+Well, it's more ...

 We start with a verse from Vayikra (Leviticus) 25:37: "Your money you shall not give him on interest, and on increase you shall not give your food.”
 Simple enough.
 Except, as alway...